-Lawrence Kohlberg, an american psychologist, was among the pioneers of moral development research.
+Lawrence Kohlberg, an American psychologist, was among the pioneers of moral development research.
 Building on from the original propositions of Jean Piaget, Kohlberg theorised that humans develop their moral judgements in 6 stages.
-To confirm his theory of , Kohlberg interviewed boys between the ages of 10 and 16.
+To confirm his theory, Kohlberg interviewed boys between the ages of 10 and 16.
 He then analyzed how they would justify their decision when confronted with different hypothetical moral dilemmas.
-Superimposing the participants’ argumentation onto their cognitive development, Kohlberg postulated, that humans progress through the stages in a hiererchichal order, as their cognitive abilities develop.
-To see how it wokrs and try it yourself, read on!
+Superimposing the participants’ argumentation onto their cognitive development, Kohlberg postulated, that humans progress through the stages in a hierarchical order, as their cognitive abilities develop.
+To see how it works and try it yourself, read on!

 Lawrence Kohlberg’s theory claims that our development of moral reasoning happens in six stages.
 The stages themselves are structured in three levels: Pre-Conventional, Conventional and Post-Conventional.
 To understand this better, imagine a conflict at school.

 There is a fight in the schoolyard.
 Two ninth-graders are beating up Tom.
 Those who watch the fight are at different stages of moral development.
 Let’s see what they do and how they justify their behavior.